 Every year, more than 140 countries participate in Olympic Day.
-From South Africa to Norway, and from Canada to Australia, millions of people celebrate Olympic Values.
-The Olympic Day marks the founding day of the International Olympic Committee (IOC) on 23rd June 1894, and all National Olympic Committees are encouraged to participate.
+From South Africa to Norway, and from Canada to Australia, millions of people celebrate Olympic values.
+Olympic Day marks the founding day of the International Olympic Committee (IOC) on 23rd June 1894, and all National Olympic Committees are encouraged to participate.

-What is special about Olympic Day is that it combines sport and movement with Olympic Values.
-Under the motto of "Move", "Learn", and "Discover", people of all ages can try out a wide range of sports, meet sports stars, and take part in hands-on activities and many attractive activities related to the fascination of the Olympics.
+What is special about Olympic Day is that it combines sport and movement with Olympic values.
+Under the motto of "Move", "Learn", and "Discover", people of all ages can try out a wide range of sports, meet sports stars, and take part in hands-on, and many entertaining, activities related to the fascination of the Olympics.
 The organiser of Olympic Day in Germany is the German Olympic Academy (on behalf of the German Olympic Sports Confederation, DOSB).